Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 Specifically, we consider an RL agent interacts with our simulator formulated as a Markov Decision Process.
 The agent takes an action $a_k\in{\mathcal{A}}$ at state $s_k\in\mathcal{S}$ according to its policy $\pi:\mathcal{S}\rightarrow\mathcal{A}$ at each time step $k$.
 It then receives a reward signal $r_k$ and transits to the successor state $s_{k+1}$, repeating policy execution until the episode ends, where each experience $(s_k,a_k,r_k,s_{k+1})$ is stored into a replay buffer $\mathcal{D}_A$.
-Meanwhile, the agent maintains another buffer that includes expert demonstrations given in advance.
+Meanwhile, the agent maintains another buffer $\mathcal{D}_{E}$ that includes expert demonstrations given in advance.
 The goal of the agent is to find an optimal policy $\pi^\star$ that maximizes the expectation of discounted cumulative reward (a.k.a. return) with a discount factor $\gamma\in(0,1]$.
 Many RL methods achieve this by estimating Q-value function $Q:\mathcal{S}\times\mathcal{A}\rightarrow \mathbb{R}$ that gives the expected return of action $a_k$ at state $s_k$.
-We herein adopt deep deterministic policy gradient DDPG~\cite{lillicrap2015continuous}, a widely-used deep RL method in surgical robot learning~\cite{richter2019open,d2022learning}, to learn a Q-value function $Q_\theta$ with parameters $\theta$ by minimizing the squared Bellman error:
+We herein adopt deep deterministic policy gradient DDPG~\cite{lillicrap2015continuous}, a widely-used deep RL method in surgical robot learning~\cite{richter2019open,d2022learning}, to learn a Q-value function $Q_\theta$ with parameters $\theta$ by minimizing the squared Bellman error~\cite{lillicrap2015continuous}:

-To overcome the exploration burden, we follow the approach in~\cite{goecks2020integrating} that utilizes state-action pairs from demonstrations to encourage the behavioral similarity between agent and expert.
+To exploit the knowledge from demonstrations, we follow the approach in~\cite{goecks2020integrating} that utilizes state-action pairs from demonstrations to encourage the behavioral similarity between agent and expert.
 It realizes this by first pre-training the policy $\pi_\phi$ parameterized by $\phi$ with behavior cloning loss~\cite{bain1995framework}, and then minimizing the following objective at the online stage:

 We further adopt hindsight experience replay HER \cite{andrychowicz2017hindsight} as a sampling strategy for both buffers, which addresses the sparse reward issue for goal-conditioned environments.
-We build our implementation on top of OpenAI baselines~\cite{baselines} and use their hyper-parameter settings for fair comparison.